Edit Templates > Understanding assignment types

 Assign steps in the Tallyfy template builder

-To assign steps in Tallyfy, click the Assign tab for any step and choose from specific members, groups, job titles, or guests.
-You can also leave steps unassigned or use automation rules for dynamic assignment based on process conditions.
+Click the Assign tab for any step and pick who should handle it - specific members, groups, job titles, or even guests.
+You can also leave steps unassigned or let automation rules handle the assignments dynamically.

-- Administrator or Standard member role (Light members cannot edit templates)
+- Administrator or Standard member role (Light members can’t edit templates)

 - Access to the template you want to edit